davatorium/rofi/doc/Notes/Theme/Transparency/theme3-transparency.markdown

 ![structure](structure.svg)

-This means if you set every widget to be 30% transparent on a black background: it will look like:
+This means if you set every widget to be 30% transparent on a white background: it will look like:

 ![images](rofi-transp.png)